SeekingAlpha.com promotes themselves as “the world’s largest investing community powered by the wisdom and diversity of crowdsourcing.”

 When you are NOT a member and you get a quote, it will look like this:

-When you are a PREMIUM Seeking Alpha member and you get a quote, you will see the Ratings Summary and Factor Grades in the right hand column.
+However, when you are a PREMIUM Seeking Alpha member and you get a quote, you will see the Ratings Summary and Factor Grades in the right column.
 I picked this stock because it is a STRONG BUY:

 As a member, when I create “my portfolio” of stocks to monitor, I can then see the ratings of all my stocks in one summary view.
 Take a look at this view: